TL;DR

 - Test with real users.
 Don't assume modal stacking is bad — prove it with data.

-Modal stacking isn’t inherently bad UX.
-It’s badly designed modal stacking that causes problems.
-In the next section, we’ll cover common mistakes designers make with modals UX and how to fix them.
+Modal stacking isn't inherently bad UX.
+It's badly designed basic modal window stacking that causes problems.
+In the next section, we'll cover common mistakes designers make with modals UX and how to fix them.

 Common modal UX design mistakes

 Even being the right choice, modals with bad UX are a cause of user frustration.
-Here are some of the most common mistakes designers make and how to fix them.
+Designers often use a pop up or multiple pop ups for every interaction, which can overwhelm users.
+Here are some of the most common mistakes designers make and how to fix them, including when modals require users to take unnecessary steps or actions.

 1. Using modals for everything

-Some designers treat modals as a go-to solution for any interaction: login forms, tooltips, onboarding steps — you name it.
-There’s even a dedicated website that highlights this problem.
+Some designers treat modals as a go-to solution for any interaction: login forms, tooltips, onboarding steps, and in app messages — you name it.
+There's even a dedicated website that highlights this problem.
 But not everything needs a modal.

 The fix: Use modals only when necessary — for actions that require user focus or confirmation.
 If the information can be displayed inline or as a non-blocking element (we've already covered modal alternatives earlier in this article), do that instead.